KSHSAA announces changes coming to Kansas high school sports postseason events

 3. Track and field changes state-qualifying method

-Qualification for the state meet has changed to only the top-three finishers in an event at regionals earn automatic qualification, while the next four best performances, regardless of region, in an event will also make it to state.
+Qualification for the state meet has changed: Only the top-three finishers in an event at regionals earn automatic qualification, while the next four best performances, regardless of region, in an event will also make it to state.

 4. Girls wrestling expands to four classifications